Nielsbishere/core/README.md

 ### Windows

 The project uses bash; Unix's built in scripting language.
 This means that you need to emulate Unix's functions and Unix Makefiles.
 This can be done by installing the [Git BASH](https://gitforwindows.org/) and [Mingw-w64](https://mingw-w64.org/).

-When you're on Windows, make sure that you **DON'T HAVE CYGWIN INSTALLED**.
-This is because Git BASH conflicts with Cygwin; causing the Unix commands to not work like expected.
+Make sure that you use the Git BASH client, not Cygwin's bash; to force this, you can use `bash -c "$cmd"` where cmd is your command and bash is Git BASH; either through path variable or an absolute path.

 # Building using CMake